Why would I advise a client not to have a new website?

 So, the first thing they asked for was to have an ecommerce website.
 I told them how much they would need to spend to ensure that the design and functionality gave the right impression to a buyer, i.e. high quality design, smooth transaction, related items cross selling, special offers and I also advised them that they would need to update their website very often to ensure that buyers were encouraged to return.
 Together with regular email offers and incentives they would be sure of not only attracting buyers, but also keeping them flocking back.

 Having an ecommerce website is not a cheap option, not if you want it to work.
 Why waste money on something that won’t work?
-Cheap and nasty ecommerce websites are a real turn off to a potential web customer.
+Slow, badly constructed and cheap ecommerce websites are a real turn off to a potential web customer.

 The main thing they needed to do was to sort out their existing website.
 So my best advice was, a nice new website with a Content Management System, updating regularly after the free training we provide and then this all wrapped up in a design that truly reflected the business they are successfully running.